ThekidWithTheBlackLaptopBag/SysRepair/README.md

 # First time configuration:

-Find Run_SysRepair.cmd in the SysRepair folder and open it in your text editor or IDE, and find where the script mentions "C:\Users\benja\OneDrive\Desktop\SysRepair.ps1".
-Replace this path with the path to the folder and location you extracted SysRepair to, while making sure to keep the \SysRepair.ps1 and quotatoion marks in place.
+Find Run_SysRepair.cmd in the SysRepair folder and open it in your text editor or IDE, and find where the script mentions "PATHTOYOUR.ps1FILEHERE".
+Replace this path with the path to the SysRepair.ps1 file, and keep the quotatoion marks in place.
 Save the file and run the script in a non-elevated mode.
-If you see an error message like "You must be a system admin to run this script", you have done it correctly and the script is ready to use.
+If you see an error message like "You must be a admin to run this script", you have done it correctly and the script is ready to use.
 If you get a "This file cannot be found" error, you may have done this step wrong.

 # Repairing Corruption: